vncsmyrnk/zsh-config/README.md

 ## Updating

 Make sure to run `just config-delete` before updating.
-On the new config, then run `just config`
+Then, run `just config` on the new config.